click hide image

 This further opens up the possibility of comparing two populations for comparison in meaningful ways.
 You can even predict missing measurements based on multivariate regression.

 The remarkable thing is that this simple approach to documenting bird measurements has been lost subsequently in India.
 It is unclear how the idea of reducing all data to ranges (maxima and minima) was come upon but a likely reason may have been to reduce space usage.
-The use of ranges seems to have been introduced by Stuart Baker but surprisingly, with no addition of even simple ideas as means and medians, was continued by Dillon Ripley and Salim Ali in their Handbook - and there was no improvement made to this by later cataloguers like Humayun Abdulali and Saraswathy Unnithan which vastly reduces the value of the work that they published.
+The use of ranges seems to have been introduced by Stuart Baker but surprisingly, with no addition of even simple ideas as means and medians, was continued by Dillon Ripley and Salim Ali in their Handbook - and there was no improvement made to this by later cataloguers like Humayun Abdulali and Saraswathy Unnithan which vastly reduces the value of the work they did.
 Reduction of data could have been accomplished through many means, graphical and numerical.
 This failure to improve upon methodology is especially difficult to understand given that Salim Ali counted J.B.S.
 Haldane and P.C.
 Mahalanobis as his friends (Mahalanobis of course pioneered morphometrics in physical anthropology and introduced what is now known as the Mahalanobis distance).
-Interestingly, I asked a few ringers of the BNHS about the protocols they used for morphometrics and was told that they only thought it worthy to measure waders and that all other birds just showed slight variations that were unworthy of recording!
+Interestingly, I asked a few ringers of the BNHS about the protocols they used for morphometrics and was told that they only thought it worthy to measure waders and that all other birds showed variations that were unworthy of recording!

 Typical entry from the Handbook (1978, volume 1. p 10 for Daption capensis)